Cystinosis: Diagnosis

 Cystinosis is a rare genetic disorder that causes an accumulation of the amino acid cystine within cells, forming crystals that can build up and damage the cells.
 These crystals negatively affect many systems in the body, especially the kidneys and eyes.

 The accumulation is caused by abnormal transport of cystine from lysosomes, resulting in a massive intra-lysosomal cystine accumulation in tissues.
 Via an as yet unknown mechanism, lysosomal cystine appears to amplify and alter apoptosis in such a way that cells die inappropriately, leading to loss of renal epithelial cells.
 This results in renal Fanconi syndrome, and similar loss in other tissues can account for the short stature, retinopathy, and other features of the disease.

 Definitive diagnosis and treatment monitoring are most often performed through measurement of white blood cell cystine level using tandem mass spectrometry.

+Management

+Current management aims to deplete intracellular cystine, treat renal tubular losses, preserve kidney function, and address systemic complications.

+Cysteamine therapy: Cysteamine (cysteamine bitartrate) is the only specific disease-modifying therapy.
+It enters lysosomes and reacts with cystine to form cysteine–cysteamine mixed disulfides that can exit the lysosome via alternative transporters, thereby lowering intralysosomal cystine.
+Oral cysteamine, started early and given lifelong, markedly reduces leukocyte cystine levels, delays progression to ESKD, and decreases some systemic complications.
+Both immediate-release and delayed-release formulations are used; adherence and dose optimization are critical.
+Oral cysteamine therapy has extended the time to kidney failure by approximately 7 years (to a mean of 16 years) and mitigates or prevents late complications of the disease.
+In addition, cysteamine eyedrops can dissolve corneal cystine crystals within months.

+Supportive renal care: replacement of bicarbonate, phosphate, potassium, vitamin D and other supplements to manage Fanconi syndrome; growth monitoring and, when indicated, growth hormone therapy.

+Kidney transplantation: ESKD is managed with renal transplantation when necessary; however, transplantation does not correct systemic cystine accumulation, so cysteamine therapy should be continued after transplant.

+Ocular treatment: topical cysteamine eye drops reduce corneal crystal burden and symptoms.

+Multidisciplinary follow-up: regular monitoring by nephrology, ophthalmology, endocrinology, neurology, nutrition, and other specialties is recommended to manage complications and optimize quality of life.

 Treatment

 Cystinosis is normally treated with cysteamine, which is available in capsules and in eye drops.
 Cysteamine acts to solubilize the cystine by (1) forming a mixed disulfide cysteine-cysteamine and (2) reducing cystine to cysteine.
 People with cystinosis are also often given sodium citrate to treat the blood acidosis, as well as potassium and phosphorus supplements as well as others.
 If the kidneys become significantly impaired or fail, then treatment must be begun to ensure continued survival, up to and including renal transplantation.